Scottish jewellery: John and James Mosman

 The two Mosman men, John and his son James, were members of a family of goldsmiths who worked in Edinburgh in the 16th century.
 They served as court jewellers to the Stewart family during their Scottish rule, and worked at the Scottish mint.
 They are also known for owning the John Knox House in Edinburgh.
 The identities of the two men are often confused, with some sources being unclear on who is the father and who is the son.
 John Mosman is most famous for remodelling the Scottish crown in 1540.
 He made a reliquary for a bone of St Adrian of May for James V from Scottish gold.

 James Mosman was a son of John Mosman.
 He and James Cockie were made free men of the Edinburgh incorporation of goldsmiths on 1 May 1557.
 He was the court jeweller for Mary of Guise, and reportedly produced pieces for both her and the royal family.
 Mosman was executed for his loyalty to Mary, Queen of Scots, after the siege of Edinburgh Castle in 1573.
 He pledged Mary's jewels for loans and set up a mint for silver coins in the castle.
 He was hanged on 3 August 1573.

 Thomas Foulis

 Thomas Foulis was a goldsmith who made silver plate for James VI and others.
 He was an apprentice of Michael Gilbert and became an important financier of the crown.

 Jacob Kroger

-Anne of Denmark employed Jacob Kroger as her personal jeweller for four years, until he ran away to England with a stable hand and a bag of her jewels.
+Anne of Denmark employed Jacob Kroger as her personal jeweller for four years, until he ran away to England with a stable hand and a bag of her jewels in 1594.
+Her next goldsmith was Elias Le Tellier, who lived in Edinburgh's Canongate.